GRV96/water_sorter/README.md

 * In a text file, write the colors contained in each test tube on the same line.

+	* The test tube order in the text file must be the same as in the puzzle.

 	* A test tube can contain four liquid units.